Flowko/website-shot/README.md

 - [Tailwind](https://tailwindcss.com/)
 - [Buefy](https://buefy.org/documentation/start/)

-⚠️ Note that the app is hosted for free, so if u are facing issues taking screenshot, just give it a bit of time (well be hosted on a paid server if its being used more by users)
 <br/>
 ⚠️ It can't take screenshots of pages where authentication is required.
 Personal bank pages, E-Mail Inboxes or any other page that requires you to log in to see it, it may require using custom js to paypass that.